-LABEL DESCRIPTION Encryption Select the encryption type (AES or TKIP+AES) for data encryption.
+LABEL DESCRIPTION Password WPA2-PSK uses a simple common password, instead of user-specific credentials.
+If you did not select Generate password automatically , you can manually enter a pre-shared key at least 8 characters long, including one uppercase letter, one lowercase letter, one number, and one special character.
+Click the Eye icon to show or hide the password of your WiFi network.
+When the Eye icon is slashed Ø, you will see the password in plain text.
+Otherwise, it is hidden.
+Strength This displays the current password strength - weak, medium, strong.
+Click this to s show more fields in this section.
+Click again to hide them.
+Encryption Select the encryption type (AES or TKIP+AES) for data encryption.
 Select AES if your WiFi clients can all use AES.
 Select TKIP+AES to allow the WiFi clients to use either TKIP or AES.
 Not all models support the TKIP+AES option.
 Timer The Timer is the rate at which the RADIUS server sends a new group key out to all clients.
 Cancel Click Cancel to exit this screen without saving.
 OK Click OK to save your changes.

-9.4 MAC Authentication
+8.4 MAC Authentication